takoikatakotako/en.swiswiswift.com/content/post/2018-12-01/index.md

 +++
-title = "Alamofireを使ってAPIからJSONを取得する(Swift4.2)"
-url = "2018-12-01"
+title = "Obtaining JSON from the API using Alamofire(Swift4.2)" url = "2018-12-01"
 date = "2018-12-01"
-description = "Alamofireを使ってAPIからJSONを取得する(Swift4.2)"
-tags = [
+description = "Obtaining JSON from the API using Alamofire(Swift4.2)" tags = [
   "iOS",
 ]